que-son-bits-y-bytes-en-binario

 For example, in the 8-bit binary number 11010110, the most significant bit (MSB) would be the first bit on the left.
 While the least significant bit (LSB) would be the 0 on the right.

-Many times you will find the terms MSB and LSB in literature.
+You will often find the terms MSB and LSB in literature.
 It is a more precise and rigorous way than referring to the “bit on the left” or the “bit on the right”.
-It also protects us from the possibility that (who knows why) someone had the brilliant idea of storing a binary number “backwards”.
+It also protects us from the case where (who knows for what reason) someone had the brilliant idea of storing a binary number “backwards”.

-However, in this course, I will continue saying “bit on the left” and “bit on the right” because, in my opinion, it is easier to understand. (but if you encounter the terms, now you know what they mean).
+However, in this course, I will continue to say “bit on the left” and “bit on the right” because, in my opinion, it’s easier to understand. (but if you encounter the terms, you know what they mean).